-– Monitor approximately 55 conservation easement properties across Colorado, which range in size from 10 to 10,000 acres.
-Monitoring includes hiking or driving around a conserved property using GPS to navigate and collect data while documenting any changes to the property.
+– Monitor 40+ conservation easement properties in the Wet Mountain region and other parts of Colorado, which range in size from 1 to 20,000+ acres.
+Monitoring includes hiking or driving around a conserved property using GPS to navigate and collect field data documenting any changes to the property.

-– Meet with landowners to discuss the conservation easement, any property alterations within the last year and their plans for the future.
+– Meet with landowners to discuss the conservation easement, any changes to the property within the last year and their plans for the future.

-– Prepare report documenting observations from the field.
+– Prepare monitoring reports documenting observations from the field.

 – Update GIS maps as needed to incorporate GPS field data.